Our Future...setting a new gold standard for owl aviaries in the U.S.

-Our main building will house a rotating exhibition of children's owl art from around the world, biological and cultural displays, program rooms, a prep room for food and specimens, and of course a well-stocked gift shop.
+Our main building will feature children's owl art from around the world, biological and cultural displays, two program rooms, a prep room for food and specimens, and of course a well-stocked gift shop.

 The ambassador owls will be able to live on-site (they all currently live off-site and commute to work each day).
 They will live in aviaries off view from the public, but immediately adjacent to the program rooms, with natural vegetation to attract critters for them to watch.
 Staff will bring them into the program rooms as needed for presentations, and they will be used for off-site programs.

-Six walk-through aviaries in the park will allow visitors to view owls adapted to our local climate in naturally vegetated enclosures with nothing between them and the owls.
+The crown jewel of the new facility will be six walk-through aviaries in the park will allow visitors to view owls adapted to our local climate in naturally vegetated enclosures with nothing between them and the owls.
 These spaces are designed using owls' natural instincts so the owls will choose to stay in the main portion of their aviaries rather than use physical barriers to separate them from visitors.
 Visitors will literally walk through the side of the enclosures.
+This design was pioneered in Germany by Wolfgang Scherzinger in the 1980s and has been adapted by several zoos in Europe since then.
+Our facility will be the first in the United States to adapt the walk-through aviary concept for owls, and Dr. Scherzinger is consulting with us on the design.

 We plan to offer special after-dark programs so people can experience the owls when they wake up and start hooting, tooting and trilling.